lzhcxk/hello-word/README.md

 # hello-word
-Just a beginning of GitHub
+Just a beginning of GitHub\n
 Make some changes to README.md